csc-training/hip-programming/docs/07-multi-gpu.md

  <div class="column" width=60%>

-* Supercomputer are a collection of thousands of nodes
+* supercomputer are a collection of thousands of nodes
-* Currently there are  2 to 8 GPUs per node
+* currently there are  2 to 8 GPUs per node
-* More GPU resources per node, better per-node-performance
+* more GPU resources per node, better per-node-performance

 </div>